 This last way is the one most criticized and most feared by some, but also has been the norm for thousands of years of human history.

-Having your baby in the bed right next to you is a natural instinct, and one that is thought of as completely normal in most countries.
+Having your baby in the bed right next to you is a natural instinct, and one that is thought of as completely normal in certain countries.

 In fact, people from other cultures tend to react with horror or just pity when hearing that some Western parents keep their babies in another room at night.